“If I knew I was going to live this long, I’d have taken better care of myself.” – Mickey Mantle

 A. Figure out where you stand today, and what your ideal weight is.

 B. Go to this Daily Needs Calculator to determine many calories you need to maintain your weight.
-Be honest about your activity level.
+Be honest about your activity level, or this won’t work!!!

 C. Subtract 500 calories from your daily needs to lose weight at a safe, sustainable rate.
 This will result in an ~1 lb / week weight loss.
 Note that as you succeed, you’ll need to adjust your target calories downward to match your new, lower calorie needs.

 A side note – I spend no more than 10-15 minutes a day keeping a food diary and an accurate calorie count.
-If this sounds like too much of a time commitment to you – well, then, you need to examine whether you really want to succeed…
+Study after study shows that trackers lose more weight than any other group.
+If this sounds like too much of a time commitment to you – well, then, you need to examine whether you really want to succeed

 On to the details:

-- I always save 300-400 calories, some of which is fat and protein, to eat an hour or so before bedtime.
+5. I always save 300-400 calories, most of which is carbohydrates, to eat an hour or so before bedtime.
 Lots of sleep is important to losing weight, and I can’t sleep if I’m starving.
 Forget that “don’t eat late in the day” advice – it’s more about how much you put in the tank, not when.
 A few hungry middle-of-the-night fridge raids will quickly negate any upside of not eating late in the day.

 Daily Supplements: